saturneric/GpgFrontend-Manual/src/content/docs/guides/file-operations.md

 ![](https://image.cdn.bktus.com/i/2025/04/09/ea2c8b52-2a49-ee18-5897-5cf3d72115a5.webp)

-## If Something Goes Wrong Part Way
+## If an Operation Is Interrupted

-Since v2.2.2, GpgFrontend writes its result somewhere out of the way first and only puts it in place once it is complete.
+Since v2.2.2, GpgFrontend writes its result to a temporary file first and only puts it in place once it is complete.

 If an operation fails or is interrupted, you get no output file at all, rather